 2. Isaiah 41:10 — When You Feel Like You Can't Stand

-"Fear not, for I am with you; be not dismayed, for I am your God.
-I will strengthen you, yes, I will help you, I will uphold you with My righteous right hand."
+Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness.

 Notice the escalating promises: with you.
 Your God.
 Strengthen you.
 Help you.
 Uphold you.
 God is not a passive observer of your panic.
 He is an active participant in your recovery.
 He will hold you up when your legs give out.